RheaDmello/Expenza/README.md

-# Expense Tracker - EXPENZA
+# Expense Tracker website - EXPENZA

 Welcome to the **Expense Tracker App - EXPENZA**, a modern, feature-rich tool to track and manage your expenses.